 Some positive news comes from a 2000 study by Dr. Shirley Glass, a psychologist who worked on redefining the nature of infidelity.
-She found that 71 percent of the couples she had seen in therapy after an infidelity stayed together in the marriage.
+She found that 71 percent of the couples she had seen in therapy after infidelity stayed together in the marriage.

-At Thriveworks in Bristol, Tennessee, a professional counselor or therapist will offer you and your partner support in dealing with infidelity and work with you to help foster a discussion about it.
+At Thriveworks in Bristol, VA, a professional counselor or therapist will offer you and your partner support in dealing with infidelity and work with you to help foster a discussion about it.
 In addition, a therapist help you to identify other possible problems in the marriage, gain trust in your partner again, deal with feelings and needs in the marriage and work on ways to make the relationship strong again.
 Call Thriveworks Bristol at (423) 822-5099 today for an appointment.